ClickUp Training 101: How to Set Up ClickUp & Build Strong SOPs

 Step 10: Enable ClickApps

-Now, the questions do not stop at this point.
-ClickUp is going to ask you what ClickApps you want to be enabled in your ClickUp Space.
+Now, the questions do not stop at this point; they’re going to ask you what ClickApps you want to be enabled in your ClickUp space.
 This is referring to what extra features you want to enable beyond just the basics.

-I would recommend turning them all on so you can use these features as we teach them in the ProcessDriven Membership.
+I would recommend turning them all on so you can use these features as we teach them in ClickingUp.

 Step 11: Add Additional Integrations